monal20/traffic-deep-learning-model/README.md

-# Team NPC - Traffic Deep Learning Model
+# Team NPC - Traffic car predictions

 Welcome to Team NPC's Traffic Deep Learning Model project!
 In this project, we aim to predict and analyze traffic incidents using deep learning techniques.
-Our model utilizes data from the Car Crashes in Chicago dataset, which you can find [here](link-to-dataset).
+Our model utilizes data from the Car Crashes in Chicago dataset, which you can find [here](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if/explore).

 ## Project Components